AbsaOSS/living-doc-collector-gh/README.md

 2. Click on the `Developer settings` tab in the left sidebar.
 3. In the left sidebar, click on `Personal access tokens` and choose `Tokens (classic)`.
 4. Click on the `Generate new token` button and choose `Generate new token (classic)`.
-5. Optional - Add a note, what is token for and choose token expiration.
+5. Optional - Add a note detailing what the token is for and choose the token expiration date.
 6. Select ONLY bold scope options below:
    - **workflow**
    - write:packages